reidschroder/readme-creation/README.md

-# redme creation
+# readme creation

   ![badge](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Descripton
-    create a professional readme for your next project
+    Create a readme for your next project or application

   ## Table of Contents